amani1505/koda-freight-landing/README.md

 ## Notes
 - No contact form will be included in this version.
+- Users can request for the demo of the system
 - The website will focus on animations, images, and intuitive UI elements.
 - Navigation and content will be optimized for smooth scrolling and interaction.